Earthjustice goes to court for our planet.

 - USDA subagencies such as the U.S. Forest Service, Natural Resources Conservation Service, and the Farm Service Agency also removed entire climate change sections from their websites.

 - Vulnerable to increasingly extreme weather.
 Industrial agriculture is a major contributor to greenhouse gas emissions and climate change.
-By censoring best practices for carbon sequestration and sustainable agriculture, USDA is making it harder and more costly for farmers to take the steps needed to limit the very climate pollution that is making it more difficult for them to farm successfully.
+By censoring best practices for carbon sequestration and sustainable agriculture, USDA made it harder and more costly for farmers to take the steps needed to limit the very climate pollution that is making it more difficult for them to farm successfully.

 - Working in community: Earthjustice is also connecting with entities like Harvard and Yale Law Schools and End of Term Archive to protect critical government data from deletion.